 • Wrench set

-Follow the steps below when installing a belt drive garage door opener:
+Follow the steps below to learn how to install a garage door opener by yourself:

 ➢ Try to determine the height of the header bracket.
 You will need to continue the center line up.
 The other thing you need to determine for the opener is the highest point of travel of the top of the garage door when the door is opening.
 Pull the door open by hand and determine by eye, when it gets to the point where the top edge of the door is as high as it can ever get when it’s opening.
 Mark that point on the wall.
 You should be 2 inches above that.
 From that mark, make another two inches above that that will be the position of your bracket.